mth1da/daily-insider/README.md

 # The Daily Insider

-simple php online newspaper project with sign in, log in, favourites and change language functionnalities
+simple php online newspaper project with sign in, log in, favourites and change language functionalities also using sql